 The epidemiology is, however, less well understood in tropical areas, where a relatively large proportion of adults are seronegative, according to the World Health Organization (WHO).

 People who are seronegative show no significant level of antibodies in their blood that indicates previous exposure to the chicken pox virus (varicella virus or VZV).

 In Africa, risk factors for VZV include the rapidly increasing elderly population and a high HIV prevalence.
 Note that chicken pox is a vaccine-preventable infection, but that routine vaccination isn’t currently available in the South African public sector.
 Vaccination is readily available in the private sector.

-Chickenpox is usually an easily recognisable disease because of the distinctive rash of blisters.
-For this reason, laboratory tests are not often necessary.
+Chicken pox is usually an easily recognisable disease because of the distinctive rash of blisters.
+For this reason, laboratory tests usually aren’t necessary.

-If there is doubt, the virology laboratory can do rapid tests on fluid obtained from a vesicle with a tiny needle and syringe or on cellular material obtained by swabbing the raw base of a vesicle.
+If there’s doubt, a virology laboratory can do rapid tests on fluid obtained from a vesicle with a tiny needle and syringe, or on cellular material obtained by swabbing the raw base of a vesicle.

-The presence of antibodies means that they had had chickenpox in the past and that they are therefore wholly or only partially protected as with immune compromised people.
+The presence of antibodies means that they had chicken pox in the past and that they’re therefore wholly or partially protected (as with immune-compromised people).